 You are in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what is it safe to walk on a sprained ankle means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Township.

 Quick answer: Is It Safe To Walk On A Sprained Ankle affects roughly 1 in 4 adults in our practice.
 Effective treatment starts with a targeted diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Hills practices.
+We treat this regularly at our Howell and Bloomfield Township practices.
 Call (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy